What Does ‘Motion of Writ’ Mean in a Car Accident Legal Case?

 Should You Ask Your Lawyer About Using a Motion of Writ?

 If you believe a motion of writ might help your accident claim, it’s important to bring it up with your attorney.
-You should feel comfortable talking to your car accident lawyer about any aspect of your case, including the legal process and possible strategies.
+You should feel comfortable talking to your car accident lawyer in Phoenix about any aspect of your case, including the legal process and possible strategies.
 Having open communication with your legal counsel ensures you fully understand your options and helps you make the best decisions for your case.

 Call Sargon Law Group for Your Car Accident Case